 While pursuing an art degree in interior design with a concentration in history of furniture at San Jose State University, I had the opportunity to explore many media; wood furnituremaking, ceramics, textiles, painting, sculpture, printmaking and photography.
 Two things happened.
 First, I realized I would never be bored; there were simply too many ideas to explore in one lifetime.
 Second, I was introduced to and fascinated by the work of Georgia O'Keeffe and abstract realism.

 After earning my degree and working in architecture, I became a furnituremaker.
 I incorporated O'Keeffe's motto "Simplify, Eliminate, Emphasize" as the theme in my work.
 Then I discovered clay.
 Being also an abstract painter, the clay vessels became my three-dimensional canvasses, sensuous and tactile.

 My work is hand built or wheel thrown, sometimes a combination of both.
 I concentrate on low fire techniques such as raku and pit and barrel firing.
 Raku firing is done quickly, reaching the desired temperature in under an hour.
-The white hot pieces are then pulled from the kiln and cooled rapidly in open air, water or by being smoked in combustible material.
-Barrel firing is a wood fired technique where I am able to "paint" the pieces with fire and smoke.
+The white hot pieces are then pulled from the kiln and cooled rapidly in open air, submerged in water, or smoked in combustible material.
+Barrel firing is a wood fired technique where I am able to “paint” the pieces with fire and smoke.
 In both methods the results vary widely.
 No two pieces will look the same.
 Recently I have had the opportunity to explore a Medieval Eastern European low fire technique of glazing to make ceramics relatively more watertight, called obvara.

 Today I live with my husband Jeff in Corvallis, Oregon, nestled against the Coast Range Mountains in the beautiful Willamette Valley.
 Three dimensionally I work with clay and wood.
 Two dimensionally I paint with watercolor.
 Three media, one theme: abstract realism.

 Browse about, and check the contact info if you'd like to get in touch.